pasqal-io/pasqal-cloud/README.md

 ### Extra emulator configuration (Soon publicly available)

-Some emulators, for now only EMU_SV, accept further configuration to control the emulation.
+Some emulators, such as EMU_SV and EMU_FREE, accept further configuration to control the emulation.
 This is because these emulators are more advanced numerical simulation of the quantum system.

-We supply a '`EmuSVConfig` class that contains the currently tunable parameters along with their default values.'
+For EMU_SV:

 ```python
 # replace the corresponding section in the above code example with this to